CloudBotIRC/CloudBot/README.md

-# CloudBot
+# xsBot: based on CloudBot (modified by xshotD)

-CloudBot is a simple, fast, expandable open-source Python IRC Bot!
+xsBot was forked from CloudBot, which you can find [here](https://github.com/CloudBotIRC/CloudBot).
+I have no plans to change licenses or anything.
+Although it's my repo, I won't change much.
+(Expect some major overhauls, but not too much.)

 ## Getting CloudBot

-There are currently two different branches of this repository, each with a different level of stability:
+There are currently two different branches of upstream, each with a different level of stability:
  - **master** *(stable)*: This branch contains stable, tested code.
 This is the branch you should be using if you just want to run your own CloudBot! [![Build Status](https://travis-ci.org/CloudBotIRC/CloudBot.svg?branch=master)](https://travis-ci.org/CloudBotIRC/CloudBot)
  - **python3.4** *(unstable)*: This branch is where we test and develop new features.
 If you would like to help develop CloudBot, you can use this branch. [![Build Status](https://travis-ci.org/CloudBotIRC/CloudBot.svg?branch=python3.4)](https://travis-ci.org/CloudBotIRC/CloudBot)
+ - Travis CI for this fork will be added **soon**.

 New releases will be pushed from **python3.4** to **master** whenever we have a stable version to release.
 This should happen on a fairly regular basis, so you'll never be too far behind the latest improvements.